“I’ve been where you are.

 Again, I threw myself into my career to avoid the pain at home.
 My career flourished as a result, while his languished.
 He lost a couple of jobs and it played on his male ego mightily that I was the “breadwinner.”

 My job required traveling and he hated that.
-He would do his best to make me feel guilty for leaving him.
+He would do his best to lay the guilt on me for leaving him.
 I fell into the trap.

 I should have given up long before I did, but my pride wouldn’t allow it.
 I stayed in that marriage 5 years longer than I should have (in hindsight — 14 years total).